Pee Safe in talks to raise $4 million in Series A round

 "This is a Series A round and we are looking to raise $3.5-4 million.
 The amount raised will be utilised in product expansion.
 Our nucleus is 'safe'.
 We have extended our product range to home cleaning and men's intimate wash," Vikas Bagaria, founder, Pee Safe, told Moneycontrol.

-The company last year raised $1 million from a group of investors, including Rahul Maroli, Vice-President of Ola, Mitesh Shah, Chief Financial Officer of BookMyShow, among others.
+The company last year raised $1 million from a group of investors, including Rahul Maroli, Vice-President of Ola, Mitesh Shah, Head - Finance, BookMyShow, among others.

 Venture Catalyst had invested in the company in 2017.